 - A full schedule

-- Rescheduling due to cancellation from a birth
+- Rescheduling due to a midwife-related cancellation

 - Do I get to decide what time we meet?

 We decide together what times we will meet.
 However, as the weekly schedule solidifies or changes, we may require a different meeting time than originally planned.
 For example, if we have two families in Fremont scheduled on different days, we will change the schedule to see the families on the same day.
 This will require your patience and flexibility.